 Get Repeater here.

-PrimalTap by Soundtoys
+PrimalTap by Soundtoys (Windows, Mac)

 Primaltap is one of the best recreations of Lexicon’s Prime Time delay, a classic digital delay with some powerful performance and sound design capabilities, which was used extensively back in the 1980’s by artists such as Peter Gabriel, and others.